Chicken cordon bleu is always good, but what a pain to make. This great recipe is an efficient way to make EASY chicken cordon bleu.

 Instructions

-- In a large skillet, combine the chicken broth, balsamic vinaigrette dressing, and pepper
+- In a large skillet, over medium heat, combine the chicken broth, balsamic vinaigrette, Dijon mustard, Worcestershire sauce, and pepper

 - Reduce the heat to low